 Two beers on tap will rotate regularly.
 There are bottled cocktails made in-house – just a Negroni, Martini and Old Fashioned at this point.
 The wine list includes two made specifically for drinkwell – a light-red blend from Patrick Sullivan (Gippsland) and a chardonnay made by Tom Belford from Bobar (Yarra Valley).

-It’s a pretty small space; it seats 25 to 30 people, with standing room for a few more.
+It’s a pretty small space; it has room for up to 40 people.
 But don’t worry if you don’t nab a seat.
 People have been known to take off their shoes and sit on the grass.